mmoya26/dollarguard/README.md

 - Add loading state while expenses are being added and table is loading

-- Allow users to add their own categories

 - Allow users to adjust their monthly budget

 - Enable fourth monthly stat card for which expense has the highest dollar amount

 - Add comma formatting to the expenses amount displayed in the expenses table

-- Use .pipe() and tap() operator instead of subscribing in the expense service

 - Add create expense for a particular year in the expenses page in the year selection page